goshiphq/goship-cms/content/blog/package-vs-pallet-shipping.md

 # What is the difference between packages and shipping pallets?

 A package is usually a cardboard box that smaller items are shipped.
 This can range from clothing items to car tires.
 A package is simply a [parcel](https://www.goship.com/posts/understanding-ltl-and-parcel-shipping-what-is-best-for-my-small-business1) in the form of a compact unit.
+This packaging type is suitable for shipments of a moderate size that don't require special handling or extra fixation.

 However, for larger shipments, you will need high-quality protection.
 A pallet is normally used when you have multiple packages to ship at once.
 The standard pallet sizes are 48” x 40” and can normally hold about 4,600 lbs.

 ## How do I know when to use a pallet?